1. Make sure it's the right IP for your needs

 2. Keep your design a secret

-To have the best chance of protecting your design, you must keep it a secret until you've applied.
+To have the best chance of protecting your design, you should keep it a secret until you've applied.
 Even posting a picture on social media can make it difficult for you to claim a design right and enforce it.

 If you need to talk to others about your idea, get them to sign a non-disclosure agreement (NDA) to make sure they won't disclose it to others.